xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 With VSC, Sourcetree or Git:

 - stage the `.gitignore` file
-- commit with the following message: **.gitignore: add xpm specifics**
+- commit with the following message: **.gitignore: add xPack specifics**

 ### Check/edit the `LICENSE` file